KPI’s and Data Dashboard Design

 What are KPIs?

 By definition, KPIs are the key metrics that help to define the current state of your organization.
-In order to meet your future goals and keep your stakeholders happy, you need an accurate way to measure performance based on the data at hand.
+To meet your future goals and keep your stakeholders happy, you need an accurate way to measure performance based on the data at hand.

 KPIs are largely dependent on your business and industry sector, with the future goals and current state of your organization also affecting your data needs.
 Different users need different data, not just between organizations but also within them.